 If You Want to Take a Tour of the Castle

-A guided tour is included in your ticket to the castle.
+For a small fee, you can add on a guided tour to your general admission ticket for the castle.
 Tours last approximately 30 minutes and leave from the Battery, near the castle gates.

 Audio tours are available in multiple languages.
 The cost is £3.50 for adults, £1.50 for children.